 Employers have a responsibility to make sure that work equipment is safe.
 Machinery accident claims or other work accident claims due to faulty equipment can include any machinery, appliance, apparatus, equipment, tool or installation for use at work (whether exclusively or not).

 Machinery and equipment are used in many different workplaces across the UK.
 Whether for small jobs, or in big industrial factories, they are integral to many working environments.
-If you’ve suffered injury due to dangerous or faulty work equipment, we can advise you on whether you can make a work accident compensation claim.
+If you’ve sustained an injury due to dangerous or faulty work equipment, we can advise you on whether you can make a work accident compensation claim.

 We have a specialist team of accident at work solicitors who have the legal knowledge to combat the issues that can arise in such claims.
 We have the expertise to deal with serious head, spinal and multiple injuries which can be common in airports, factories and in the agricultural industry.